Please be advised that this guide is intended for use by an IT professional with experience in Internet security and networking.

 You can retrieve this from your PFX file using the following OpenSSL command;

-openssl pkcs12 -in "{location of your pfx file}" -nocerts -out "{save location}\key.pem"
+openssl pkcs12 -in "{your pfx file}" -nocerts -out "{save location}\key.pem"

 When running this command you will be required to enter the following